vmsaif/reversibleLearning/Architecture.md

 ## Objects
 <p> This package contains the information of the various objects to be used by the rest of the project.<br>
 This package includes:<br>
-1. CardSide class
+1. CardSide class<br>
     * Represents a side of a flashcard.
-Contains question/answer depending on what side it is.
+Contains question/answer depending on what side it is.<br>
-2. Flsahcard class:
+2. Flsahcard class:<br>
-    *Will hold 2 CardSide objects representing the front and back side of a card.
+    *Will hold 2 CardSide objects representing the front and back side of a card.<br>
 </p>